networknext/next/README.md

 11. [Spin up relays near you](docs/spin_up_relays_near_you.md)
 12. [Test acceleration to Sao Paulo](docs/test_acceleration_to_sao_paolo.md)

-# Integrate Network Next with your Game
+# Integrate with your Game

 1. [Create your own buyer](docs/create_your_own_buyer.md)
 2. [Customize your route shader](docs/customize_your_route_shader.md)